-The Annual General Meeting was held on 25 May 2023, approving the following;
+The Annual General Meeting was held on 28 June 2024, approving the following;

-- Financial Statements of Naturhouse Health S.A., Individual and Consolidated (Balance Sheet, Profit and Loss Account, Statement of Changes in Equity for the financial year, Cash Flow Statement and explanatory notes, Individual and Consolidated), and Management Reports of Naturhouse Health S.A. and its Consolidated Group for the financial year ending 31 December 2022. - The proposed distribution of profit and management of the Naturhouse Health, S.A.
-Board of Directors for the 2022 financial year.
-Authorisation for the distribution of unrestricted voluntary reserves. - Approval of the Non-Financial Information Statement of the Consolidated Group of Naturhouse Health, S.A. and subsidiaries for the 2022 financial year. - Approval of the Board of Directors' management for the 2022 financial year. - Authorisation to the Board for the acquisition of own shares, under the legal limits and requirements. - Remuneration of the company's Board of Directors. - 6.1 Advisory vote on the Annual Report on Remuneration of the Board Directors of Naturhouse Health, S.A. for the 2022 financial year. - 6.2 Approval of the remuneration policy for the Board Directors of Naturhouse Health, S.A. for the 2023 financial year. - 6.3 Approval of the remuneration of the Board of Directors of Naturhouse Health, S.A. for the 2023 financial year. - Re-election or extension of the appointment of Ernst & Young as the Company's auditors for a period of one year, that is, for the audit of the individual and consolidated financial statements of Naturhouse Health, S.A. and its consolidated Group. - Delegation of powers to supplement, develop, execute, remedy and formalise the resolutions adopted by the General Meeting.
+- Financial Statements of Naturhouse Health S.A., Individual and Consolidated (Balance Sheet, Profit and Loss Account, Statement of Changes in Equity for the financial year, Cash Flow Statement and explanatory notes, Individual and Consolidated), and Management Reports of Naturhouse Health S.A. and its Consolidated Group for the financial year ending 31 December 2023. - The proposed distribution of profit and management of the Naturhouse Health, S.A.
+Board of Directors for the 2023 financial year.
+Authorisation for the distribution of unrestricted voluntary reserves. - Approval of the Board of Directors' management for the 2023 financial year. - Vacancy on the Board of Directors due to the death of a director.
+Setting the number of directors within the minimum and maximum established in the Articles of Association. - Remuneration of the company's Board of Directors. - 5.1 Advisory vote on the Annual Report on Remuneration of the Board Directors of Naturhouse Health, S.A. for the 2023 financial year. - 5.2 Approval of the remuneration policy for the Board Directors of Naturhouse Health, S.A. for the 2024 financial year. - 5.3 Approval of the remuneration of the Board of Directors of Naturhouse Health, S.A. for the 2024 financial year. - Re-election or extension of the appointment of Ernst & Young, S.L. as the Company's auditors for a three-year period, i.e. for the audit of the individual and consolidated financial statements of Naturhouse Health, S.A. and its Consolidated Group for the 2024, 2025 and 2026 financial years, or alternatively, appointment of new auditors for a minimum of three years and a maximum of nine years for the audit of the individual and consolidated financial statements of Naturhouse Health, S.A. and its Consolidated Group, i.e. at least for the 2024, 2025 and 2026 financial years. - Delegation of powers to supplement, develop, execute, remedy and formalise the resolutions adopted by the General Meeting.